MasterThesis-E22/source-code/README.md

 # Description
 Source code for the thesis project about federated learning.
 This includes experimental setups and data analysis.
+Detailed descriptions on reproducability and structure is to be found in the subfolders.

 # Structure
 .